-No specific information is available on the treatment of overdosage with montelukast sodium.
-In chronic asthma studies, montelukast has been administered at doses up to 200 mg/day to adult patients for 22 weeks and, in short-term studies, up to 900 mg/day to patients for approximately a week without clinically important adverse experiences.
+No specific information is available on the treatment of overdosage with Montelukast Sodium.
 In the event of overdose, it is reasonable to employ the usual supportive measures; e.g., remove unabsorbed material from the gastrointestinal tract, employ clinical monitoring, and institute supportive therapy, if required.
+It is not known whether montelukast is removed by peritoneal dialysis or hemodialysis.